Date: 11 November 2013. Making Friends.

 treats and was kind enough to bring back for Skipper a bag

 dog food.
-It's simply not available everywhere and
+It is simply not available everywhere and

 Plus, well, it's fun to